 Perhaps the most successful two-piece electronic cigarette anywhere is from V2 Cigs.
-What most people don’t know, though, is that they also sell refillable cartridges, and because of that they market a hidden gem in e-liquids.
+What most people don’t know, though, is that they also sell refillable cartridges and tank systems, and because of that they market a hidden gem in e-liquids.

 V2 Cigs e-liquid is made according to a proprietary formula with rigorous testing standards, and some of the best flavors we’ve tasted, which earned them an editor’s choice designation for taste.
 The list of flavors isn’t huge, but it includes some real winners.
 There are three tobacco flavors: Sahara (like Camel), Congress (like Benson and Hedges) and Red (you can guess what that one is like); three menthol flavors: regular menthol, peppermint, and mint tea; chocolate, coffee, vanilla and cherry.
 All are available in four nicotine levels: high (18mg), light (12mg), ultra light (6mg) and no nicotine.
 Read more…

 If we had to come up with one word to describe ELiquidPlanet, it would be “variety.”
-They don’t quite receive our top-rated designation, but do receive an editor’s choice nod for their flavors and selection.
-They have a nice choice of flavors, many of which are made in the US under more stringent quality control than overseas-manufactured e-juice.
+They don’t receive an editor’s choice nod for their flavors and selection because VaporKing has taken that title.
+But they do have a nice choice of flavors, many of which are made in the US under more stringent quality control than overseas-manufactured e-juice.
 They have a good selection of both propylene glycol and vegetable glycerin flavors (the VG is important for the small number of people who can’t tolerate the PG base).
 And they make it clear exactly what you’re getting, before you order.

 The American-made e-liquid they sell is marketed under the brand name “Essence,” so you can easily find the entire list of US manufactured ejuice.
 There are three tobacco flavors, two menthols, two cigars and a clove; novelty flavors include two versions of strawberry, banana, double apple, coffee, mocha and chocolate, even oddball but strangely addictive flavors like anisette and Dreamsicle.
 They come in 15 ml bottles for $12.99 with a dropper top available for another two bucks.
 The strengths are mostly zero, 6 mg, 11 mg and 16 mg; most of the tobacco flavors also come in 24 mg strength.
 Read more…